Shepherding Your Teens to Adulthood

 Dating: A Christian Parent’s Role

+- Show initiative!
 Don’t wait for things to happen.
-Set the agenda for what you children are doing early on, especially through the elementary school years.
+Set the agenda for what your children are doing early on, especially through the elementary school years.
 Be a pro-active family planner and get your children used to following your lead by exampling Christian character in your marriage and personal life.

-Step in to right wrongs when they are apparent and don’t be afraid to make decisions for you children based on God’s will.
+- Be courageous!
+Step in to right wrongs when they are apparent and don’t be afraid to make decisions for your children based on God’s will.
 Being a parent isn’t always popular.
 Make your will known early on and then don’t procrastinate on what you say you will do.

+- Be responsible!
 Get involved in what is happening in your home.
-Don’t pass off reponsibility to others because it is convenient.
-Make sure that decisions facing your family are decided expeditously by you.
+Don’t pass off responsibility to others because it is convenient.
+Make sure that decisions facing your family are decided expeditiously by you.

 Dating: The Rules of the Game